CKB UX Workflow & Process Flow

 It seemed our only options were:

-Placing it in the main message area so it could be edited by responding like an email thread, but then we risked having it buried beneath other messages
+Placing it in the main message area so it could be edited by responding like an email thread, but then we risked having it buried beneath other messages and forgotten.

 We wrote templates for client communications

 After mapping out the workflow, I was able to mark occasions in each stage where CKB would need both automated emails and various templates to fit different situations.
-I created a document for her to reference while creating templates in the CMS, and wrote some sample copy as a jumping-off point.

 Repurposing a CMS template to house the process checklist